Layer-dependent electronic structures and magnetic ground states of polar-polar $\rm{LaVO_3/KTaO_3}$ (001) heterostructures: Crystal structures and interfaces

-To prepare the interfaces, we use different layers (unit cells) of LVO and KTO.
+To prepare the heterostructures (LVO)$_m$/(KTO)$_n$, we use different layers ($m$ and $n$) of LVO and KTO.
 We terminate the KTO unit cell at $\rm{(TaO_2)^{+1}}$ layer and LVO at $\rm{(LaO)^{+1}}$ layer to form a polar-polar interface, $\rm{(LaO)^{+1}}$/$\rm{(TaO_2)^{+1}}$.
-To compare the results and see the effect of the number of layers of (LVO)$_m$ and (KTO)$_n$, we use various configurations.
-Different geometries are illustrated in Fig \ref{fig:interfaces}.
+To compare the results and see the effect of the number of layers of (LVO)$_m$ and (KTO)$_n$, we use various configurations as illustrated in Fig \ref{fig:interfaces}.
+It is important to note that the crystal symmetry of the supercell structures are reduced from the bulk cubic structure to tetragonal P4mm with space group No. 99.
 All the defined geometries are relaxed with the conjugate gradient algorithm as implemented in the { {VASP}} package.
+While optimizing the geometries, we kept the in-plane lattice constant equal to 4.03\AA\, for all the supercells, which is also the lattice constant for bulk KTO.
+We are using KTO as substrate - the LVO layers are under a tensile strain of 1.98\%.
+We check the lattice constant with full geometry relaxation (cell parameters and atomic positions) for the smallest supercell, 2/2.
+The lattice constant with fully relaxed structure for 2/2 is 3.99\AA\,, that is an average of the lattice constants of LVO and KTO.
+In Sec. \ref{sec:magnetism}, we will discuss in detail the difference in the electronic structures of this fully relaxed 2/2 and laterally constrained 2/2.
+Here we just point out that the two sets of results are in qualitative agreement.

-In order to discuss the stability and the possibility of the formation of the heterostructures in given crystal structures, we calculate the formation energies for each of the configurations.
-The formation energy is defined as follows: $E_{f[(LVO)_m/(KTO)_n]} = E_{(LVO)_m/(KTO)_n}- E_{(LVO)_m}-E_{(KTO)_n}$, where $E_i$ are the ground state energies of the $i$th system.
-The negative formation energies, as defined in Table \ref{table:IFs}, suggest that the systems are energetically favourable, and it is possible to form these heterostructures.
+In order to discuss the stability and the possibility of the formation of the heterostructures in any given crystal structure, we calculate the formation energies for each of the configurations.
+The formation energy is defined as: $E_{f[(LVO)_m/(KTO)_n]} = E_{(LVO)_m/(KTO)_n}- E_{(LVO)_m}-E_{(KTO)_n}$, where $E_i$ are the ground state energies of the $i$th system.
+It is energetically favorable to form the heterostructures, indicated by the negative formation energies outlined in Table T1 of SM \cite{patel2023layer}.